 As a result of this, the on-campus recruiting cycle has a season — the start dates for the on-campus hires is timed to coincide with the exit dates of the hires from two years ago.
 (So just as a bunch of people quit or get promoted, the new folks enter).
 The problem with experienced hires is the start date doesn’t naturally fit into the normal ebb and flow of people.

 In some firms McKinsey in particular, they will sometimes grant the offer now — with an intentionally delayed start date (say 6 months later).
 In the case of BCG, it looks like rather than making the firm commitment now for a start date in 6 months, they took a financially more conservative approach to have you contact them in 6 months (which is likely when one of their natural ebb and flow cycles occurs).

 The thinking from their end is perhaps the number of consultants who exits is one fewer than they expected, in which case they aren’t committed to pay your salary and the salary of the person who stayed (double paying even though there’s only enough work for one person).

-So the key leverage point is to get another offer from McK or Bain, and use that as a credible alternative to BCG.
-Say to BCG that you would really prefer BCG would make an offer now (even if it’s with a delayed start date) be possible.
+The key leverage point is to get another offer from McKinsey or Bain and use that as a credible alternative to BCG.
+Say to BCG that you would really prefer BCG would make an offer now (even if it’s with a delayed start date) if possible.
 I think the chances they would say “yes” are quite high under that scenario.
 And if they said “no,” it would really be, “we’ll extend an offer when we’re 100% certain we’re short a person,” as opposed to no offer at all.